KunYi/Simple-UEFI-Bootloader/README.md

 # Simple-UEFI-Bootloader
 A UEFI bootloader for bare-metal x86-64 applications.
-It's llke a much simpler version of GRUB.
+It's llke a much simpler version of GRUB meant for writing your own operating system-less 64-bit programs.
+Supports Windows, Linux, and Mac executable binaries (PE32+, 64-bit ELF, and 64-bit Mach-O).

 **Coming Soon**